+1-802-778-9005

 3. Missing Program Files: Missing or damaged program files may also cause the QuickBooks has stopped working error.

-4. Improper or incomplete QuickBooks Desktop Installation: If the QuickBooks Desktop is installed improperly or partially, you may come across QuickBooks not opening or working issue.
+4. Improper or incomplete QuickBooks Desktop Installation: If the QuickBooks Desktop is installed improperly or partially, you may come across QuickBooks not opening or working.

 5. Insufficient Disk Space: If there’s not enough disk space, then QuickBooks suddenly stops working or lags too much.